Website Manager

 Shin Guards (mandatory for all players at all age levels)

-Soccer Cleats (recommended but not mandatory)
+Soccer Cleats (recommended, but not mandatory)

 Soccer Ball

-· 5U-8U Size 3
+• 5U-8U Size 3

-· 9U-12U Size 4
+• 9U-12U Size 4

-· 14U-19U Size 5
+• 14U-19U Size 5

 How are teams formed?

-In the 5U-8U divisions teams are formed based on the player's address and school of attendance.
+In the 5U-8U divisions, teams are formed based on the player's address and school of attendance.
 The games are non-competitive and designed to allow friends to play together.
 We accept requests for children to play together as long as they are assigned to the same age division.
 We try our best to honor all of the requests that are presented at registration.
 However, we cannot honor special requests by Waitlist players or by those who did not make the request at the time of registration.
 We will not honor any requests AFTER teams are formed.
-In 9U-19U teams are formed by a draft all coaches are provided player ratings in an attempt to balance the teams as much as possible.

 Can my child play up in a higher division?

-In order for a child to "play up" to the next higher age division the following criteria must be satisfied:
+In order for a child to "play up" to the next higher age division. the following criteria must be satisfied:

 3. Parent of the player must coach the team

 All 3 of the above MUST be met or the request will be denied.
-We have developed these criteria based on the fact that school cutoff dates may create a situation where a player is younger but wishes to play with kids in their grade level.
-For the safety of all the players the player requesting the "play up" must be skilled enough to play with the players in the higher division.
-Lastly coaches when they sign up to coach are signing up to coach a specific age group.
-We feel it would be unfair to assign a younger player to their team and additionally we feel that in return for "honoring" your special request you need to help out in return.
+We have developed these criteria based on the fact that school cutoff dates may create a situation where a player is younger, but wishes to play with kids in their grade level.

 Can my child play down in a lower age division?